-What type of courses can I take for professional development?
+What type of courses may I take for Professional Development?

 We offer a variety of courses for professional development or personal enrichment.
 Most professionals enrolling in courses through the Professional Studies department enroll in non-credit courses or certificates.
 These programs are open enrollment, no application required, and meet either online or during the evenings and weekends to accommodate busy schedules.
 Adults may also enroll as a visiting non-degree student in a variety of undergraduate or graduate level courses offering academic credit.
 For students interested in a full credential, explore Emerson's variety of Bachelor's Degrees and Graduate programs.

 To enroll as a non-credit or non-degree student, browse for courses by Non-Credit, Undergraduate credit, Graduate credit, Areas of Study, or use our Advanced Course Search tool to find the right course for you.
 Each course page will indicate the course description, number of credits (academic units) offered, price, schedule, and delivery format.
 Once you find courses in which you wish to enroll, simply add the course to your shopping cart and follow the prompts to complete the checkout and payment process.